AJ Styles Has Retired

 AJ Styles Retirement FAQ

-Everything you need to know about The Phenomenal One's career-ending storyline and legacy.
+Everything you need to know about The Phenomenal One's retirement and what comes next.

-AJ Styles faces World Heavyweight Champion Gunther in a career-on-the-line match at Royal Rumble 2026 on January 31 in Riyadh, Saudi Arabia.
-If Styles loses, his WWE career ends immediately.
+AJ Styles' final WWE match was against World Heavyweight Champion Gunther at Royal Rumble 2026 on January 31 in Riyadh, Saudi Arabia.
+Styles tapped out to Gunther's submission hold, fulfilling the career-on-the-line stipulation [4].

-AJ Styles has been wrestling professionally for 28 years, debuting in 1998 as a masked character named "Mr. Olympia" in National Championship Wrestling in Georgia.
+AJ Styles wrestled professionally for 28 years, debuting in 1998 as a masked character named "Mr. Olympia" in National Championship Wrestling in Georgia.
+His WWE career spanned 10 years from his debut at the 2016 Royal Rumble to his retirement at the 2026 Royal Rumble.

 AJ Styles (Allen Neal Jones) is 48 years old, born June 2, 1977, in Jacksonville, North Carolina.
-He debuted in WWE at age 38 in the 2016 Royal Rumble.
+He debuted in WWE at age 38 in the 2016 Royal Rumble and retired at 48.

 John Cena called AJ Styles "the best to ever do it" in December 2025, explicitly placing him above even Shawn Michaels [2].
 Styles won PWI Wrestler of the Year three consecutive times (2016-2018), tying Ric Flair's record, and was named PWI Wrestler of the Decade in 2020.